Dook97/samoro.st/content/blog/nsec3-weaknesses.en.md

   weren't necessarily well optimized for the task.
 * All cracking was done on a, albeit powerful, CPU instead of a GPU, which could potentially be an order of magnitude faster.
+* From our experiments with other zones the 84% figure seems to be on the lower end of what is easily achievable, with our biggest success being a zone with several hundred vertices mined to 97% in less than a day of compute time.

+To see how much of an impact additional iterations have on computational complexity we repeated the same process for the nix.cz zone, which, at the time of writing, is configured with a 20B salt and **50 additional iterations**.

+For my specific workload the slowdown was in the range of 6-8.5x of the equivalent with 0 added iterations.
+In about two days of compute time I've recovered 78% of the 178 hashes.
+I'm confident we could've gotten over 90% were we willing to expend the CPU cycles.

+A dubious but interesting benefit of this configuration is that hashcat's NSEC3 module is currently limited to a maximum of 16B for salt.
+However the limit seems to be entirely arbitrary and may be [easily increased](https://github.com/hashcat/hashcat/pull/4157) by anyone not afraid of compiling their own software.

 ## Troubles with iterated hashing